Wine detail

 14.5%

-Right now: In 2026, the Abreu Cappella Red 2017 is in its drinking window, having crossed the window-open threshold in 2025 after eight years of development.
+In 2026, the Abreu Cappella Red 2017 is in its drinking window, having crossed the window-open threshold in 2025 after eight years of development.
 This is a pre-peak position: the wine is accessible and impressive now, but the peak window (2030-2040) lies four years ahead.
+The 2017 Napa vintage earned WS 92 points with a character of 'Napa's most difficult season in recent memory' - a growing season that turned wickedly hot in early September with no cooling period, followed by wildfires in early October that raised the specter of smoke taint.
 At the Cappella site in St. Helena, with its iron-rich ferrous soils, rigorous viticultural precision and selective harvesting produced a wine of brooding intensity and layered complexity despite the vintage's challenges.
 In 2026, the wine's dense architectural tannins (level 9) are integrating but still formidable - a two-to-three-hour decant is required to approach accessibility.
 The ferrous quality unique to the Cappella site, crushed cassis, pressed violet, and dark mineral depth noted in the ground-truth tasting notes are all present and compelling in 2026.
 Collectors who hold through 2030 will find these elements in fuller harmony.

 About Abreu

 Abreu Vineyards is among the most sought-after names in Napa Valley, producing single-vineyard Cabernet Sauvignon and Cabernet-dominant blends from a small number of exceptional hillside and benchland sites across the valley.
 The Cappella vineyard in St. Helena draws its name and its character from its iron-rich, ferrous soils - a geological distinctiveness that imparts an iron ore and dark mineral character to the wine immediately identifiable in the glass and the primary factor separating Cappella from other Abreu single-vineyard wines.
+The estate's viticultural philosophy centers on achieving optimal ripeness through meticulous canopy management and selective harvesting rather than relying on cellar intervention to correct deficiencies; the wines are then aged in French oak with a proportion of new barrels calibrated to support structure without masking the Cappella site's ferrous mineral character.
 The result is wines of extraordinary concentration and single-vineyard identity: the iron ore, dark mineral, and ferrous depth that define the Cappella Red are terroir signatures, not winemaking additions.
 See also the [Harlan Estate Red 2016](/wines/harlan-estate/red/2016) for another interpretation of Napa hillside precision, and browse the [Napa Valley cellar guide](/wines/region/napa-valley).

 Serving Temp